Rory McIlroy files for divorce from wife, Erica, after seven years of marriage

 The couple met in 2012, when Ms Stoll worked as a PGA transport official.
 Mr McIlroy and Ms Stoll first became romantically involved in 2014 after he called off his engagement to tennis superstar Caroline Wozniacki the day after sending out their wedding invites.

-They married in 2017 and have a daughter, Poppy Kennedy McIlroy, born in 2020.
+They married in 2017 and have a three-year-old daughter, Poppy Kennedy McIlroy.

 The divorce filing was made a day after Mr McIlroy, who competes for Northern Ireland, won the Wells Fargo Championship and just days ahead of the PGA Championship.
 He was seen practising at Valhalla Golf Club in Louisville, Kentucky, on Tuesday morning.